 To activate your card login again into your Trusted Traveler Program (TTP) account at https://ttp.cbp.dhs.gov/.
 You will see an “Activate Membership Card” option is available on your TTP Website Dashboard page after a card has been issued.
 Enter the security code from the back of your card and you will see a screen that your card activation was successful.

 Please note you don’t need to carry your Global Entry membership card with you to use Global Entry at customs.
-You only need your Global Entry card for expedited U.S. entry at land and sea ports of entry but you can also use it as an ID instead of a driver’s license.
-See related post: Do I Need to Carry My Global Entry Card?
+You only need your Global Entry card for expedited U.S. entry at land and sea ports of entry but you can also use it as a REAL ID instead of a driver’s license or passport.

 Has anyone recently renewed Global Entry?
 How long did it take and did you have interview?